Let’s Talk Gravel. How Much Do You Need for Your Batting Cage Sub Base?

 Why 4 inches deep?

 If you have too little material, it won’t compact.
-You can’t compact an inch of rocks.
-You can compact 4 inches of rocks.
+You CAN NOT compact an inch of rocks.
+You CAN compact 4 inches of rocks.
 We also like to say 4 inches because we often don’t know what is going on underneath.
 In Florida, it’s a sandy mix.
 In Georgia, it’s red clay.
 In other parts of the country, it’s “rocky.”
 4 inches can account for tree roots, rocks and any other protruding objects and still have enough above it to compact and have a flat surface.
 If you’ve got “a lot” going on in your ground, you could need more.

 What material do you need for the Batting Cage Sub Base?

 Crushed Rock Base – ⅜ Inch gravel or “89s”.
 You’ll need to get a smaller gravel which is typically available in bulk at local landscape supply stores.
 Typically a ⅜ Inch gravel or “89’s” work well.
 Most towns have one and can deliver it, for a small fee.
 Often around $100.
+These are other words you might hear when search for the right sub base.
+Crushed Rock Base, Limestone, Crusher Run, Crushed Stone.
+Some of these may work depending on how the local supplier defines them.
+But below, we have a provided a list and pictures of what NOT to use…. |

-Driveway Gravel
+Driveway Gravel – “57’s” |

-Crusher Run
+Crusher Run |

 Crusher Run is very common and is gravel combined with fines.
-But, sometimes the gravel pieces can be too big and harder to compact.
+But, sometimes the gravel pieces vary greatly and can be too large.
+This is much harder to compact and get flat. |

-River Rock
+River Rock |

 River Rock does not work.
 People often ask this because they see it at Home Depot or the local nursery.
-The edges are rounded and it does not compact.
+The edges are rounded and it does not compact. |

 Anything called “fines” just means it’s the dust form of whatever rock it was.
 While it will compact nicely, pure “fines” of anything don’t drain very well and we don’t use it for sub bases for the same reason we don’t use just “sand.”
+Its ok if there are fines mixed in with crushed rock base. |

 If you are sourcing the material from your local landscape supply store, or quarry, you can typically just go look at the pile and inspect it yourself to see the quality and composition.